-(1) Cornering.
+(2) Cornering.
 There’s no bike in the 250 class that can hit corners with more precision than the RM-Z250.
-It’s confidence inspiring.
+It’s confidence-inspiring.

-(2) Couplers.
+(3) Couplers.
 We love plug-ins and prefer the white plug-in.
-Enough said.

-(3) Suspension.
+(4) Suspension.
 We like the idea of low-pressure air forks like the RM-Z250’s Kayaba PSF-2 forks.
 Low-pressure forks have a single air chamber that only requires 35 psi instead of the TAC forks’ 170 psi.
-Kayaba PSF-2 air forks also come on the 2016 Honda CRF450.
-There is one major caveat: On the Suzuki RM-Z250, the clickers on both fork caps are for rebound damping only (both high- and low-speed).
+There is one major caveat: on the 2017 Suzuki RM-Z250, the clickers on both fork caps are for rebound damping only (both high- and low-speed).
 The compression clickers are on the bottom.
-The RM-Z250 forks work a lot better than their brethren on the CRF450.

 Q: WHAT DO WE REALLY THINK?